 Pelin Su Bulutoglu

 Pelin joined our research group in Fall 2017 as a graduate research assistant.
 She is working on polymorph prediction by using molecular dynamics simulations to calculate polymorph specific nucleation rates.
-Following the work of Conor Parks based on Critical Nucleation theory (CNT) on molecular simulations data, Pelin is investigating the extension of nucleation scenarios more detailed than CNT to predict nucleation rates and other polymorph-specific properties.
+Following the work of Conor Parks based on Classical Nucleation theory (CNT) on molecular simulations data, Pelin is investigating the extension of nucleation scenarios more detailed than CNT to predict nucleation rates and other polymorph-specific properties.

 Sana joined our research group in Fall 2019 as a graduate research assistant.
 She did her Bachelor’s and Masters’ in Chemical Engineering from the Indian Institute of Technology (IIT) Kanpur, India.
 She will be working on cybernetic modeling of inflammatory systems.
 While cybernetic models have primarily focused on bacterial systems in the past, in our most recent work we adapted the framework to model the dynamic behavior of prostaglandin formation during the inflammatory response of bone arrow derived macrophages in mammalian systems.
 This work was based on hypothesizing that the system goal is to maximize TNF-alpha.
 This research is in collaboration with the with the research group of Professor Shankar Subramaniam in Bioengineering at UCSD.
 Sana will expand the cybernetic goal of the system to include combinations of multiple pheonotypic objectives subsumed into one optimal cybernetic goal for an organism using the maximization of mutual information between the weighted time series metabolite data and weighted combinations of multiple time series of transcriptomic data.